jacoblurye/scalambda/README.md

 An interpreter for Church's lambda calculus extended with `let` expressions.

 Currently, only a call-by-name substitution semantics is supported.
-Call-by-value to come.

 ## Installation
 1) Download the project and cd into it: